F5Networks/f5-telemetry-streaming/INTERNAL_README.md

 }
 ```

+#### Single NIC Log Configuration

+When deploying the BIG-IP with a single NIC it does not allow the `telemetry_local` pool to target the management address.
+The following depicts alternative option(s) to use.

+- Virtual Server + iRule
+    - Solution: Instead of the `telemetry_local` pool member targeting the BIG-IP it can be configured to point at an internal virtual server.
+    - Configuration
+        - Pool: Previously documented `telemetry_local` pool member would be `255.255.255.254:6514`
+        - Virtual Server
+            - Name: telemetry_redirect
+            - Destination: 255.255.255.254:6514
+            - Protocol: tcp
+            - Pool: None
+            - iRule: telemetry_redirect
+        - iRule
+            - Name: telemetry_redirect
+            - Definition:
+            ```
+                when CLIENT_ACCEPTED {
+                    node 127.0.0.1 6514
+                }
+            ```

 ## Container

 This project builds a container, here are the current steps to build and run that container.
 Note: Additional steps TBD around pushing to docker hub, etc.